Personal Interview Questions

-With personal interviews you can expect a number of questions to pop up, here at Careertrotter we have narrowed it down to what we feel are the 10 most popular Personal Interview Questions.
-Here we give the question and a few tips on how to answer them.
-Enjoy, we hope you ace it.
+With personal interviews you can expect a number of questions to pop up, we have narrowed it down to what we feel are the 10 most popular Personal Interview Questions are, not forgetting some hot answers.

-This particular question is the most popular question to pop up in a personal interview, this question quickly puts the ball in your court, and you now have the power to guide the interview in a way that suits you, depending on how you answer of course.
+This question is the most popular question to pop up in a personal interview, it quickly puts the ball in your court, and you now have the power to guide the interview in a way that suits you, depending on how you answer of course.
 When it comes to answering this we would recommend following this simple template:

 - Quick overview of your education qualifications